Theano/libgpuarray/doc/why.rst

     * This allow optimization at run time based on the shapes for example.
     * You don't need to use this.

 In the end, we need a NumPy ndarray on the GPU!
-There is restriction that don't allow us to reuse that object directly, but you will find it very similar.
+There is a restriction that does not allow us to reuse that object directly, but you will find it very similar.